ofajardo/pyreadr/README.md

 Tibbles are also supported.

-Atomic vectors as described before can also be directly read and are translated to a pandas data frame with one column.
+Atomic vectors as described before can also be directly read and are translated to a data frame with one column.

-Matrices, arrays and tables are also read and translated to pandas data frames (because those objects in R can be named, and plain numpy arrays do not support dimension names).
-The only exception is 3D arrays, which are translated to a xarray DataArray (as pandas does not support more than 2 dimensions).
-This is also the only time that an object different from a pandas dataframe is returned by read_r.
+Matrices, arrays and tables are also read and translated to data frames (because those objects in R can be named, and plain numpy arrays do not support dimension names).
+The only exception is 3D arrays, which are translated to a xarray DataArray (as neither pandas nor polars support more than 2 dimensions).
+This is also the only time that an object different from a data frame is returned by read_r.

 For 3D arrays, consider that python prints these in a different way as R does, but still you are looking at the same array (see for example [here](https://rstudio.github.io/reticulate/articles/arrays.html#displaying-arrays) for an explanation.)

-Only single pandas data frames can be written into R data frames.
+Only single pandas or polars data frames can be written into R data frames.

 Lists and S4 objects (such as those coming from Bioconductor are not supported.
 Please read the Known limitations section for more information.

 ### More on writing files

-For converting python/numpy types to R types the following rules are
+For converting python/numpy/polars types to R types the following rules are
 followed:

 | Python Type         | R Type    |